-To mitigate this risk the group holds regular meetings with employers, member representatives and employer representatives, including Universities UK and UCU, which cover matters including valuation, funding, contributions, product development and investment performance.
-In addition, the group publishes regular updates and explanatory notes for members in relation to developments impacting them and the scheme on its website uss.co.uk.
+To mitigate this risk the group holds regular meetings with employers, member representatives and employer representatives, including UUK and UCU, which cover matters including valuation, funding, contributions, product development and investment performance.
+This engagement is ongoing but is more intensive during actuarial valuations.
+In addition, the group performs annual member and employer surveys, publishes regular updates, articles, videos for members and institutions in relation to developments impacting them and the scheme on its website uss.co.uk and offers webinars to both employers and members.